Skip to content

 pip install <package>

 This is especially important on older systems where the default pip might be years old.
-A pip from 2021 won’t know about manylinux_2_28 wheels published in 2024.
+A pip from 2021 will not know about manylinux_2_28 wheels published in 2024.

 Fix 4: Use Pre-built Wheels (—prefer-binary)